 These chemical messenger hormones travel our blood vessels on the way they pick up special proteins which bind to some of the hormones.
 The proteins act as carriers, these carriers control the amount of hormone that is available to interact with and affect the target cells, affecting only the cells that had been programmed to receive them, then continue to execute whatever message they received.

 The level of hormones in our bodies can be influenced by several factors such as infection, stress, and changes in the balance of fluid and minerals in our blood.

 What goes Wrong

-In general it means a disorder of the endocrine system results of to much, or to little of a particular hormone.
+In general, it means a disorder of the endocrine system are the results of too much, or too little of a particular hormone.
 A number of reasons could be:

 congenital in origin, while others may be caused by autoimmune disease, which would include some forms of diabetes mellitus, malignant or benign tumours, injury, or certain drugs.

 Synthetic versions of natural hormone preparations are often prescribed to treat deficiency.
 There are times when drugs may be given to stimulate increased hormone production.
 Diabetes is one such example, here oral diabetic drugs can be given to encourage the pancreas cells to produce more insulin providing the pancreas is still capable of producing a little insulin, on the other hand, drugs can be prescribed to reduce over-activity of the gland.

 There are other certain conditions where hormones or drugs are used.
 Corticosteroids related to adrenal hormones are prescribed to relieve inflammation and to suppress immune system activity.
 Female sex hormones are used to treat menstrual problems as well as being used for contraception.Several types of cancer are treated with female sex hormones.

 Cancer is a general term that is used to describe a wide range of disorders.
 Of late other drugs have been found that stimulate the immune system and attack certain cancers much more selectively, but that area is still in the works.

 Note: The major drugs used to treat problems in this area: